vadostuta/moneymap/README.md

 ### Navigation Flow
 - Root (`/`) redirects to `/start`
-- `/start` is the main landing page with authentication
+- `/start` is the main landing page with authentication and template management
-- Authenticated users see dashboard, unauthenticated users see login prompt
+- Authenticated users see dashboard and templates, unauthenticated users see login prompt
 - Sidebar provides navigation to all major sections
+- Templates can be viewed at `/template/[id]` for full-screen dashboard experience

 ### State Management
 - React Context for global state (auth, wallets, language, theme)